pipiscrew/small_prjs/robbiblubber_jdbc_connection/readme.md

 bitbucket repositories - https://bitbucket.org/%7Beccaa04e-8f94-40b3-a78a-7305e37074a6%7D/

+**rule** - the project must not running into folder with space (ex. c:\this is a test\test.csproj)

 at the time of writing, the Robbiblubber.libraries last updated 2018/10.
-With a quick read, he is using a thing called server where execute commands (what developer has wrote to .net project) via :
+With a quick read, he is using a **thing** called **server** where execute commands (what developer has wrote to .net project) via :
 ```csharp
 protected void _LaunchHost(object param)
 {